fitchtech/azure-devops/README.md

 These preset templates use the [stages](./docs/stages.md) template and provide parameters to insert jobs, step templates, and/or step lists conditionally on the value of the preset template parameters.

-- [Step Lists and Templates in Stages](./docs/presets/stepLists.md): Define Custom Steps or use a Steps Templates for a single job for each stage
+- [Step Lists and Templates in Stages](./docs/presets/stepLists.md): Define Custom Steps or use Steps Templates for a single job in each stage
-  - Advantage: flexible custom step lists or use any single steps template per stage
+  - Advantage: flexible custom step lists and any single steps template per stage
   - Disadvantage: limited to a single job type or step list per stage but can use parallel strategies for that type of job
 - [Predefined Template Jobs in Stages](./docs/presets/jobTypes.md): Parameters for inserting a list of jobs with predefined steps templates
   - Advantage: multiple jobs and multiple job types per stage.
 Predefined jobs with steps templates that are fully customizable